Skip to main content

 Farofa

-Toasted cassava flour mixed with butter, often combined with vegetables, bacon, or eggs.
-Served as a side dish to soak up sauces and stews.
+Cassava flour toasted in butter, sometimes with vegetables, bacon, or eggs stirred through.
+It goes on the side to mop up sauces and stews.

 Moamba de Ginguba